arieselinger/solvepuzzle/README.md

 # solvepuzzle

-Collaborative project to solve Jigsaw puzzle (in order to solve puzzles from the facebook page "association des centraliens".
+Collaborative project to solve Jigsaw puzzle (in order to solve puzzles from the facebook page "association des centraliens").